 - The culture of the organisation – you can get an understanding if the company’s values align with your personal values.

 - Projects and clients – you can go into your interview understanding the type of projects or clients the organisation works on and with.

-- 1st degree connections in common – you can check if you have any former work colleagues in common.
+- First degree connections in common – you can check if you have any work colleagues in common.
 If you do, ask if they can tell you anything more about the company.

-- Published blogs or articles – read any published blogs or articles written by your interviewer.
+- Blogs or articles – read any blogs or articles written by your interviewer.
 It’ll give you an insight into their point of view on current industry trends.
 You can also review the company website for content authored by the hiring manager.

 Well before the interview you should also:

 - Practice interviewing.
-Enlist a friend (better yet, a group of friends and colleagues) to ask you common interview questions.
-Practice making eye contact.
+Call up a friend (better yet, a group of friends and colleagues) and get them to run mock interviews and ask you some common interview questions.

-- This includes planning how you are going to introduce yourself in a job interview and talk through your ‘story’ so far.
+- This includes strategising how you are going to introduce yourself in a job interview and talk through your ‘story’ so far.

-- Video record your practice sessions.
+- Video your practice interview sessions.
 Pay attention to body language and verbal presentation.
-Eliminate verbal fillers, like “uh,” and “um.”
-Practice using positive body language to signal confidence, even when you’re not feeling it.
+Practice using positive body language.

-- If you are attending a video interview, be aware of these additional video interview tips to ensure you prepare thoroughly.
+- If you are attending a video interview, be aware of these additional video interview tips to ensure you are well prepared

-When preparing for a job interview, you should next make sure you understand how to answer job interview questions.
-To get to the motivations and working style of a potential employee, interviewers often turn to behavioural, competency, and situational interview questions to understand your behaviours and establish your core skills and competencies relevant to the role, such as teamwork, creativity and innovation, decision making ability, business awareness or conflict resolution.
+When preparing for a job interview, ensure you understand how to answer interview questions – they are different.
+To get to the motivations and working style of a potential employee, interviewers often turn to behavioural, competency, and situational interview questions to better get an understanding of your behaviours and your core skills and how they are relevant to the role.
+Well-known examples of this would be questions that explore your capabilities around teamwork, creativity and innovation, decision making abilities, business awareness or conflict resolution.